Time Skiffs

 Time Skiffs is the eleventh studio album by American experimental pop band Animal Collective, released on February 4, 2022, on Domino.
-It is their first album in six years and marks the return of band member Deakin, who sat out of the recording and touring of the band's previous album, Painting With (2016).
+It is their first album in six years (the groups longest gap between official studio albums to date) and marks the return of band member Deakin, who sat out of the recording and touring of the band's previous album, Painting With (2016).
 Time Skiffs was preceded by four singles: "Prester John", "Walker", "Strung with Everything", and "We Go Back".